swarnamukhi/amazon-review-sentiment-analysis-rnn/docs/09_Project_conclusion.md

 ---

-# 6. Key Concepts Learned
+# 6. Key Concepts Covered

-This project provided hands-on experience with numerous Deep Learning and NLP concepts, including:
+Throughout this project, the following concepts were introduced and applied:

 - Natural Language Processing (NLP)
 - Text Cleaning